FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 Delete Action Options
 *********************

-By default, the delete action uses the ``pim_custom_entity.action.delete`` service with the following options :
+By default, the delete action uses the ``pim_custom_entity.action.delete`` service with the following options:

 .. code-block:: yaml